 - Space in packaging line area

-- Does the bagging machine need to be mobile or stationary?
+- Does the bagging machine or unloader need to be mobile or stationary?

 - Electrical or compressed air requirements